November 15, 2019

-I’m always curious about the habits of successful people, whether that represents success in their personal lives—like relationships, friendships, and health—or being a success in their professional circles.
+I’m always curious about the habits of successful people–particularly successful freelancers, whether that represents success in their personal lives—like relationships, friendships, and health—or being a success in their professional circles.
+(Get 100+ tips on how to become a successful freelance writer here.)

 In my opinion, there isn’t a right or wrong answer when it comes to working on the weekends and being a successful freelancer; it’s simply what works best for you and your life.
 (Want to become a successful freelance writer?
 Get the tools here.)

-Here are a few weekends habits of successful freelance writers:
+Here are a few weekend habits of successful freelance writers:

 “I used to have a client that required me to be in the office all day every Friday so I had tell my other clients that I was less available that day,” said freelance editorial and digital strategy consultant, Abby Lerner.
 “That project ended about four months ago, but I still embrace the quieter Friday and use it primarily to prepare for the following week–which I used to do over the weekend.
 Now, I plan next week’s lineup, making sure that at least Monday’s story is finalized, and even drafting an email I send first thing every Monday morning.
 This has made a huge difference in my weekend–not having tasks I must do before Sunday evening hanging over my head.
 Monday morning comes, and I simply paste my draft into an email and send–task number-one crossed off my to-do list!”